 Articulation committees exist for most academic disciplines, and for most career, vocational and developmental programs.
 Articulation committees consist of representatives from BC Transfer System member institutions which offer, or plan to offer, instruction in the relevant discipline or program.

-Institutions which are members of the BC Transfer System are expected to send one representative to each articulation committee for which they deliver a program of study or courses in the subject.
+Institutions which are members of the BC Transfer System are expected to send one faculty representative to each articulation committee for which they deliver a program of study or courses in the subject.
 Representatives of BC Transfer System member institutions are automatically entitled to vote on motions at the articulation committee meeting, with one vote per institution (even where an institution has enabled more than one faculty member to attend).
 Other attendees may be permitted to vote if a motion to that effect is presented and approved by representatives at the meeting from BC Transfer System member institutions.
 Any such motion should be recorded in the meeting minutes, with a clear indication of which meeting attendees have been allowed to vote.
 This motion should be presented and voted on at every meeting of the committee where voting rights are extended to these attendees.

-Representatives attending articulation committee meetings must teach at the institution and should have appropriate knowledge of their department or program's curriculum, and ideally should have experience with and an interest in articulation and/or the BC Transfer System.
+Faculty representatives attending articulation committee meetings must teach at the institution and should have appropriate knowledge of their department or program's curriculum.
+Ideally, they should have experience with and an interest in articulation and/or the BC Transfer System.